-- Title IX Coordinator and Office of Institutional Equity staff: located in the LaCava first floor www.bentley.edu/titleix) - The Residential Center: 781-891-2148 (located in the Student Center 320) - Bentley University Police (located on the first floor of the Callahan Police Building): - Non-Emergency: 781-891-2201 - Emergency: 781-891-3131
+- Title IX Coordinator and Office of Institutional Equity staff: located in the LaCava first floor www.bentley.edu/titleix).
+Please note that you may contact the Office of Institutional Equity to inquire about our reporting options, without committing to making a formal report. - The Residential Center: 781-891-2148 (located in the Student Center 320) - Bentley University Police (located on the first floor of the Callahan Police Building): - Non-Emergency: 781.891.2201 - Emergency: 781.891.3131